The Frick Collection in New York

 What to see in The Frick Collection

-The museum houses sixteen permanent galleries and simultaneously often displays several special exhibitions.
+The museum houses numerous permanent galleries and simultaneously often displays several special exhibitions.
 It offers magnificent paintings from the hand of Europe’s renowned masters, such as Thomas Gainsborough, Sir Joshua Reynolds and William Turner.
 The Collection also displays sculptures, ceramics, textiles and works on paper.
 But that’s not all, the museum also houses an indoor garden where visitors can relax and marvel at what was formerly a Fifth Avenue driveway.

 What makes the museum so special and unique is that it is displayed in the former Frick residence.
 This means that some rooms are still exactly as they were at the beginning of the twentieth century.
 As such you are transported back in time when you wander around and can experience how the affluent Frick family lived.